tlswg/draft-ietf-tls-mlkem/draft-ietf-tls-mlkem.md

 should be indistinguishable from random strings even given the ability to have other arbitrary ciphertexts decapsulated.
 IND-CCA2 corresponds to security against an active attacker, and the public key / secret key pair can be treated as a long-term key or reused.
-A common design pattern for obtaining security under key reuse is to apply the Fujisaki-Okamoto (FO) transform {{FO}} or a variant thereof {{HHK}}.

 TLS 1.3 does not require that ephemeral public keys be used only in a single key exchange session; some implementations may reuse them, at the cost of limited forward secrecy.
 As a result, any KEM used in the manner described in this document MUST explicitly be designed to be secure in the event that the public key is reused.
 Finite-field and elliptic-curve Diffie-Hellman key exchange methods used in TLS 1.3 satisfy this criteria.
 For generic KEMs, this means satisfying IND-CCA2 security or having a transform like the Fujisaki-Okamoto transform {{FO}} {{HHK}} applied.
+ML-KEM satisfies this requirement {{FIPS203}}.

 While it is recommended that implementations avoid reuse of KEM public keys, implementations that do reuse KEM public keys MUST ensure that the number of reuses of a KEM public key abides by any bounds in the specification of the KEM or subsequent security analyses.
 Implementations MUST NOT reuse randomness in the generation of KEM ciphertexts.

 ## Binding properties